nutes-uepb/amqp-client-python/README.md

 # AMQP Client Python

-A client with a high level of abstraction for manipulating messages in the RabbitMQ event bus.
+A Python client providing a high-level abstraction for interacting with RabbitMQ, simplifying message publishing, subscribing, and RPC patterns.

 --------